elerel/ms3-kiwi-lingo/README.md

 ### Media

- All imagery used in this site were obtained from:
+The imagery used in this site was obtained from:

 - [Pexels](https://www.pexels.com/)
 - [Pixabay](https://pixabay.com/images/search/new%20zealand/)